Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 From beatlesebooks.com

-Mean Mr. Mustard” would not be seriously considered for the “Get Back” project, but it was rehearsed again on January 14, 23 and 25.
+Mean Mr. Mustard” was never seriously considered for the “Get Back” project, though it was rehearsed again on January 14, 23 and 25.

-Even if John brought a new song on this day, “Mean Mr. Mustard“, at some point, Paul asked him if he had written anything new.
+Even though John introduced a new song on this day, “Mean Mr. Mustard,” at some point, Paul still asked him if he had written anything new.

 Paul McCartney: Haven’t you written anything else?